WPChill/download-monitor/readme.txt

 == Changelog ==

+= 1.0.4 =
+* Tweak admin page detection to work when no downloads exist.
+* Fix dashboard widget warning

 = 1.0.3 =
 * Fix config page to work with multibyte tab names.
 * Japanese locale by hide92795